 Kawasaki disease is a very rare and mysterious ailment that strikes children under age 5.
-The symptoms include a high fever, patchy rash, swelling and redness of the hands and feet, bloodshot eyes, and chapped, red lips.
+The symptoms include a high and prolonged fever (lasting more than 5 days), patchy rash, swelling and redness of the hands and feet, bloodshot eyes, and chapped, red lips.
 Without treatment, the illness can damage the heart and may be fatal.
 Doctors have yet to discover what causes Kawasaki disease.

 Once a very itchy rite of passage, chickenpox is now preventable through the varicella vaccine.
 The reasons for vaccination go beyond sparing your child the uncomfortable red blisters.
 Chickenpox can cause dangerous complications in newborns, adults, and pregnant women.
 Before the vaccine, chickenpox sent 11,000 Americans to the hospital every year.

 If your kids are up-to-date on their vaccines, you probably don't have to worry about measles.
 But the CDC has reported outbreaks among unvaccinated children.
 The infection starts with a fever, runny nose, and cough.
 As these symptoms fade, a full-body rash appears.
 Most kids get better in two weeks, but some develop pneumonia or other problems.